-Ulipristal acetate most likely will change when the next period comes.
-If your period is late for more than 1 week, get checked for pregnancy.
-Do not use ella if you are breastfeeding.
+Ulipristal acetate most likely will change when your next period comes.
+If your period is late for more than 1 week, check a pregnancy test.

 Always have some emergency contraception (EC) around in case condoms break.
-It happens to everyone – even MDs, even people who educate other people on how to use condoms… Better safe than sorry.
+It happens to everyone – even doctors, even people who educate other people on how to use condoms… Better safe than sorry.

 Key information for AFTER you take ella® (ulipristal acetate)

-- If you are planning to use hormonal birth control, wait 5 days after you take ella before you re-start your hormonal birth control.
-Otherwise the hormonal birth control will BLOCK ella from working and you may get pregnant.
-If you choose to have sex during those 5 days, use a condom as your birth control.
+- If you are planning to use or currently use hormonal birth control, wait 5 days after you take ella before you re-start your hormonal birth control.
+Otherwise, the hormonal birth control will BLOCK ella from working and you may get pregnant.
+If you choose to have sex during those 5 days, use condoms as your birth control.

-- ella may change when the next period comes.
-If your period is delayed beyond 1 week, you should be checked for pregnancy.
+- ella may change when your next period comes.
+If your period is late more than 1 week, check a pregnancy test.

 - Do not use ella if you are breastfeeding.

 - ella® does not protect against sexually transmitted infection(s) e.g. HIV.
-Gonorrhea, Chlamydia, Herpes, etc. Make sure you get checked if the condom popped.
+Gonorrhea, Chlamydia, Herpes, etc. Make sure you get checked for STIs if the condom popped.